 Disadvantage of Cup Fillers

-- Very limited fill range without change parts (less
+- Very limited fill range without change parts (less than 2:1)

 - Cannot run products that are not very free flowing